tocco/tocco-docs/framework/architecture/hibernate/abstract-pojo-entity.rst

     normally required before calling these methods.
 It may be omitted for certain internal calls where the interceptors are not required.

-When Hibernate internally reads or writes the properties of an entity, the generated getter and setter methods are called directly.
+When Hibernate internally reads or writes properties of an entity, the field is accessed directly and no additional code is executed.

 Resolving relations
 -------------------